igraph/python-igraph/doc/source/tutorials/simplify/simplify.rst

 .. _simplify: https://igraph.org/python/doc/api/igraph._igraph.GraphBase.html#simplify
 .. |simplify| replace:: :meth:`simplify`

 This example shows how to remove self loops and multiple edges using |simplify|_.

-First we plot the graph
+We start with a graph that includes loops and multiedges:

 .. code-block:: python